gcarbo01/db-schema-design-guidelines/README.md

 The cryptographic key must be stored in a proper secure key vault; only encrypted and signed libraries can access it.

 #### Across Applications
-The same algorithm must be applied for this scenario when encoding and decoding data across applications.
+The same algorithm must be applied for this scenario when encoding and decoding data across applications. <br>
 Therefore, a common strategy for applications that share encoded data must be used.
-This can be neutral centralised API or common libraries embedded in applications. <br>
+This can be neutral centralised API or common libraries embedded in applications. <br>.
+When opting for APIs, there should be careful design for high performance, throughput, and availability.
+Without these, no data can be transformed in real-time.
 The cryptographic key must be stored in a proper secure key vault; only encrypted and signed libraries can access it.

 <br>